UnionOfRAD/manual/jp/02_lithium_basics/02_filters.md

-# The Lithium Filters Guide
+# The li3 Filters Guide

-This guide is meant as an introductory course in creating filters in Lithium applications.
+This guide is meant as an introductory course in creating filters in li3 applications.
 Filters are essentially an efficient way of introducing event-driven communication between classes in your application.
 They allow you to inject bits of logic in the middle of main-line program flow while at the same time keeping the API clean, avoiding tight class coupling and some sort of centralized publish/subscribe system.

 What would you need a filter for?
 Here are some quick examples: